singhal/singhal.github.io/_pages/research.md

 # Macroevolutionary patterns of species diversity
 {% include figure image_path="/assets/images/species.png" alt="macro" caption="One reason why species diversity might vary is because speciation rate, or how quickly new species form, also varies.
 This variation can be seen here across lizards and snakes." %}
 When we think of mammals, we might first think about chimps, bears, and elephants.
 But, more than 60% of mammal species are either some kind of rodent or bat.
 This is an example of a compelling pattern found across the tree of life: some types of species are more common than others.
-Using lizards and snakes, we are studying the potential causes for this pattern.
+We are studying the potential causes for this pattern in lizards and snakes.

 Work done in collaboration with [Dan Rabosky](http://www.raboskylab.org/) at University of Michigan.